trendmicro/cloudone-filestorage-plugins/post-scan-actions/gcp-python-teams-notification/docs/deploy-tutorial.md

 ## Project Setup

 Select the project in which you want to deploy the MS Teams notification Cloud function.
-Ideally, this would be the same project where the Cloud Storage bucket and File Storage Security Storage stack reside.
+This should be the same project where the Cloud Storage bucket and the File Storage Security Storage stack reside.

 <walkthrough-project-setup></walkthrough-project-setup>